menu

 Demographics

 Adak is an extremely ethnically-diverse city.
 The people who call Adak home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Adak residents report their race to be White, followed by Asian.
-Adak also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.52% of the city’s residents.
-Important ancestries of people in Adak include Italian, German, Swedish, Scottish, and Irish.
+The greatest number of Adak residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Adak include German, Swedish, Scottish, Irish, and Slovak.

 The most common language spoken in Adak is English.
-Other important languages spoken here include Tagalog and Native American languages.
+Other important languages spoken here include Native American languages and Tagalog.

 Notable & Unique Neighborhood Characteristics